among/fusus/fusus/docs/about/alignment.md

 We set a boundary $C$ on the amount of words that we combine at each source.

-We need to try out to al possible combinations, from simplest and shortest to longest and most complex.
+We need to try out all possible combinations, from simplest and shortest to longest and most complex.

 Every combination can be characterized by $(n, m)$, where $n$ is the number of words on the left and $m$ is the number of words on the right. $n$ and $m$ are in the range $1 \ldots C$.